Mumbai — overview

 Elephanta Caves

 A UNESCO World Heritage Site located on Elephanta Island approximately 11 km from the Gateway of India.
 The caves contain rock-cut Hindu temples dating from the 5th to 8th centuries.
-The main cave contains the Trimurti — a 6-metre three-headed sculpture of Shiva as creator, preserver, and destroyer.
 The island is reached by ferry from the Gateway of India jetty.

 Timing: Tuesday to Sunday, 9:00 AM – 5:00 PM.
 Closed Mondays